deNBI/bibigrid_clum/readme.md

 You will now install packages required by BiBiGrid within your newly created virtual environment.
 If you haven't `sourced` your environment yet, please go [back](#sourcing-environments).
 To install all BiBiGrid requirements, we simply install from the given requirements file:

 `pip install -r requirements.txt`

+Try executing `openstack subnet list --os-cloud=openstack` within this environment.
+If it runs without errors, you are ready to proceed.
+Otherwise you need to check your `clouds.yaml` and your virtual environment.

 ## Configuration